Is it Possible to Get My PhD After My MBA?

 What is a PhD, and What is it Used For?

-In terms of translating your education into a career, a doctorate can be used in a plethora of fields, especially if one’s thesis is around a wider subject matter and can be a discipline applied to various industries (take organization development, for example).
+In terms of translating your education into a career, a doctorate can be used in a plethora of fields, especially if one’s thesis is around a wider subject matter and can be a discipline applied to various industries (take organizational development, for example).
 For those who are passionate about a career in research, a doctoral degree is a perfect fit.
 Possibly the most popular field for those with a doctorate is a fruitful career in academia, teaching their subject matter to others interested in the same area.
 Many graduates become faculty members at business schools upon completing their PhD and provide their expertise to their students.
 Regardless of which industry you choose, you can be assured that a PhD will provide you with numerous opportunities.

 The timeframe for earning your PhD can vary depending on program and location.
 Many countries have varying timelines of how long the completion of a doctoral program will take.
 In the United States, the average is around 4-5 years of completion after receiving your Master of Business Administration.